RafalFilipek/just-box/README.md

 This box will have `margin="1rem"`, `padding-bottom=.5rem` and `position=absolute`.

-So for example to create to boxes in one line you can write:
+So, for example, to create two boxes in one line you can write:

 ```jsx
 <Box display="flex" flexDirection="row">